Shipeasy

 One number.
 A primary, plus a couple of guardrails (latency, error rate).

-$shipeasy metrics create purchase_conversion --type conversion --event purchase
+$shipeasy metrics create purchase_conversion --event purchase --query 'count_users(purchase)'

 02 · EXPERIMENT